 What Chelsea is seeking: High-concept, commercial and literary reads with unforgettable characters and a unique voice.
 Projects by BIPOC creators, as well as those marginalized identities that include sexuality, gender identity, and disability.
 She is actively building her list and looking for:

-• Middle Grade across all genres except for sci-fi and horror
+• Middle Grade across all genres except for horror

-• Young Adult across all genres except for sci-fi and horror
+• Young Adult across all genres except for horror

 • Graphic Novels for all ages except for adult